arnavdeore/Library-Database-Management-System/README.md

   5. Retrieve the employee names and positions for the employees whose salaries are above Rs.50,000.
   6. List the names of customers who registered before 2022-01-01 and Have not issued any books yet.
   7. Display the branch numbers and the total count of employees in each branch.
-  8. Display the names of customers who have issued books on June 2023.
+  8. Display the names of customers who have issued books in June 2023.
   9. Retrieve book titles from the book table containing the category history.
-  10. Retrieve the branch numbers along with the count of employees for branches having more than 5 employees.
+  10. Retrieve the branch numbers and the count of employees for branches with more than 5 employees.